crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

 ## Saturday 20211225-0745 - 20211225-0800: 15 minutes

+## Saturday 20211225-0945 - 20211225-1000: 15 minutes

+I am debating whether to allow input and output variables to appear in the same template.

+    { x | input }

+The question is how to gather and submit.
+Maybe that could be custom js.
+But I do think it is useful to have a class for all input.

+I think we decided to have render_input and render_output in the view class.
+After that, the view class will mostly be finalized and we can begin to split them into packages.

 # Schedule

+    Define render_input
+    Define render_output

     Render form
     Submit post request
-    Get forms working for the self contained server
+    Get forms working for the self contained server Define input and output template filters
+    Allow input and output variables in the same template by allowing { x | input }

 # Tasks